projectacrn/acrn-hypervisor/doc/developer-guides/asm_coding_guidelines.rst

 ASM-GN-06: .end directive statement shall be the last statement in an Assembly file
 ===================================================================================

-This rule only applies to the Assembly file that uses ``.end`` directive. ``.end`` directive shall be the last statement in this case.
+This rule applies only to the Assembly file that uses the ``.end`` directive.
-All the statements past ``.end`` directive will not be processed by the assembler.
+The ``.end`` directive shall be the last statement in this case.
+All statements past the ``.end`` directive will not be processed by the assembler.

 Compliant example::